Key takeaways

 Types of Quasi Contracts

-This type of quasi-contract, often referred to as ‘Restitution for Money Had and Received,’ addresses situations where one party mistakenly provides a benefit—such as money, goods, or services—to another.
-The recipient may not have requested or even know they received the benefit, yet it would be unfair for them to retain it without compensating the provider.
+This type of quasi contract addresses situations where one party mistakenly provides a benefit — such as money, goods, or services — to another.
+The recipient may not have requested or even known they received the benefit, yet it would be unfair for them to retain it without compensating the provider.

 How it works: The court imposes a duty on the recipient to return or compensate for the benefit to prevent unjust enrichment.
 This is especially relevant in cases where a mistake has been made, such as accidental overpayments, unintended transfers, or goods delivered to the wrong address.